 Explication expands our understanding of a text, elaborating on what the text gives us.
 It makes explicit that which is implied by a text.
 Explication means looking at the whole of a literary work as greater than the sum of its parts.
 "Parts" can refer to different characters, plot elements, themes, or other features of a literary text.
 For instance, we might read "Sonny's Blues" in terms of the relationship between language and music as different forms of communication.
 The narrator, Sonny's brother, tries to communicate with Sonny through language but repeatedly fails.
 Though he is extremely articulate, he can't reach his brother.
-Only at the end does he realize that communicates through music more than through language.
+Only at the end does he realize that communication goes two ways and he has not really listened to his brother.
+His brother communicates through music more than through language.
 The story is more than just a story of two brothers, more, even, than a story about music.
 Here is the second-to-last paragraph in which the narrator finally hears and understands his brother through his music.